Doubleheader (television): Australian Football League

 In Australia, Fox Footy and Seven Network airs doubleheader matches from the Australian Football League and AFL Women's under the banner "Super Sunday".
 These feature an early match with a kickoff scheduled at 1:30 p.m. and a late match with a 4:00 p.m. kickoff.

 National Hockey League

 In Canada, Hockey Night in Canada features a doubleheader on CBC on Saturday nights during the National Hockey League (NHL) regular season.
 The first game, featuring teams based in Eastern Canada, begins at 7:00 p.m.
 Eastern (4:00 p.m.
 Pacific Time).
 The second game, featuring teams based in Western Canada, airs at 10:00 p.m.
 Eastern (7:00 p.m.
 Pacific).
 On some Wednesday nights, Sportsnet may air a doubleheader.

-In the United States, TNT also airs doubleheaders as part of its NHL coverage, usually on Wednesday nights, in the same time slots.
+In the United States, TNT also airs doubleheaders as part of its NHL coverage, usually on Wednesday nights, mostly in the 7:30 p.m.
+Eastern (4:30 p.m.
+Pacific) and 10 p.m.
+Eastern (7 p.m.
+Pacific) time slots.
+ESPN will also air doubleheaders on select nights in the same time slots, whereas sister channel ABC will air doubleheaders or tripleheaders on select Saturday afternoons, typically at 1 p.m.
+Eastern (10 a.m.
+Pacific) and 3:30 p.m.
+Eastern (12:30 p.m.
+Pacific), with a third game usually airing in primetime at 8 p.m.
+Eastern (5 p.m.
+Pacific) on select tripleheader weeks.